Microcirculation Structure and Function

 Venules

-- Fluid and macromolecular exchange occur most prominently at venular junctions.
+- Fluid and macromolecular exchange occur at small postcapillary venular junctions.

 Terminal Lymphatics